mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `web-ext lint`

 Reports errors in the extension [manifest](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json) or other source code files.
-When [`strict_min_version`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) is set in your extension’s manifest file, lint will report on the permissions, manifest keys, and web extension APIs used that are not available in that version.
-See the [addons-linter](https://github.com/mozilla/addons-linter) project for more information about what kind of rules are used to validate extension source.
+When [`strict_min_version`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) is set in your extension’s manifest file, lint reports on the permissions, manifest keys, and web extension APIs used that are not available in that version.
+See the [addons-linter](https://github.com/mozilla/addons-linter) project for more information about the rules used to validate the extension source.

 <section id="output">